qgguan/nsf-reu-math-usm/README.md

-# HPC Guide for NCSA Delta: From Login to Large-Scale Jobs
+# HPC Guide for NCSA Delta GPU: From Login to Large-Scale Jobs

 This guide provides a complete workflow for students using the NCSA Delta cluster.
 It covers connecting to the system, managing files for optimal performance, launching interactive sessions for development, and submitting large-scale batch jobs using Slurm.